kesla/level-repair/readme.md

 ## How-to

-Go the the folder with the database, run `level-repair`
+Go to the folder with the database, run `level-repair`

 ## Licence